Freeze drying: Contact freeze dryers

 Contact freeze dryers use contact (conduction) of the food with the heating element to supply the sublimation energy.
 This type of freeze dryer is a basic model that is simple to set up for sample analysis.
 One of the major ways contact freeze dryers heat is with shelf-like platforms contacting the samples.
 The shelves play a major role as they behave like heat exchangers at different times of the freeze-drying process.
 They are connected to a silicone oil system that will remove heat energy during freezing and provide energy during drying times.

 Additionally, the shelf-fluid system works to provide specific temperatures to the shelves during drying by pumping a fluid (usually silicone oil) at low pressure.
 The downside to this type of freeze dryer is that the heat is only transferred from the heating element to the side of the sample immediately touching the heater.
 This problem can be minimized by maximizing the surface area of the sample touching the heating element by using a ribbed tray, slightly compressing the sample between two solid heated plates above and below, or compressing with a heated mesh from above and below.

 Radiant freeze dryers

 Radiant freeze dryers use infrared radiation to heat the sample in the tray.
-This type of heating allows for simple flat trays to be used as an infrared source can be located above the flat trays to radiate downwards onto the product.
+This type of heating allows for simple flat trays to be used as an infrared source can be located above the flat trays to radiate downward onto the product.
 Infrared radiation heating allows for a uniform heating of the surface of the product, but has little capacity for penetration so it is used mostly with shallow trays and homogeneous sample matrices.